 Tips for baking: A few quick notes about the baking process of this lemon angel food cake!
 Be sure to NOT spray the pan before you put the batter in.
 The batter clings to the side of the pan when it rises so you won’t get as much rise if it’s greased.
 Be sure to also use the special tube pan for angel food cakes with the removable bottom for this reason.

-Speaking of bottoms, be sure to also cool this cake upside down.
+Pro tip: be sure to also cool this cake upside down.
 Angel food cake is so light that it can be crushed by it’s own weight and you could be left with a sunken angel food cake.
-Take your cool rack and place it on top of the cake pan and gently flip it over to cool completely.
+Take your cooling rack and place it on top of the cake pan and gently flip it over to cool completely.
 Or if you have one of those special tube pans with the feet on the bottom that works too!

 There’s just something bright and magical about the combination of lemon and strawberry.
-The goeey and sweet strawberries drizzle down the lemon cake.
-One bite of strawberry with a zesty bite of lemon angel food cake with have your tastebuds singing.
+The goey and sweet strawberries drizzle down the lemon cake.
+One bite of strawberry with a zesty bite of lemon angel food cake will have your tastebuds singing.

 - Lemon Angel Food Cake: